Enrico39/Space-Lover/README.md

 # Space Lover
-Foodie is an Endless Runner game, made for iOS using SpriteKit.
+Space Lover is an Endless Runner game, made for iOS using SpriteKit.
 It is actually available on the App Store

 ## Copyright Notice